Meet Byron, the Micro Farmer Behind Hukama Produce

 Even though it was really hard work without much pay, Byron and his family decided to stick with farming.
 Today, things are a little bit easier, and Byron told us that connecting with others was the real breakthrough for the farm.
 Hukama Produce won a microgrant from the Pine Cone Foundation and started working with the San Diego Foodshed co-op.
 From there, Byron connected with The FruitGuys.

-Farm-Fit Supports BIPOC Micro Farmers and More
+Farm-Fit Supports Underrepresented Micro Farmers and More

 Rows of lettuce growing in a tunnel